-9.5.1 The document evaluation phase involves the detailed examination of all documentation and manuals provided by the applicant to establish that every aspect required by the regulations is included and adequately covered.

-9.5.2 Sequence of Events for Submission of Documents

-- 9.5.2.1 The applicant shall submit to the Project Manager one set of following manuals/documents for review and corrections as applicable.
-After reviewing/correcting, applicant will submit two final copies of the manuals for CAAM approval. - 9.5.2.2 The compliance checklist (Refer to Attachment E) may be used to ensure that all information(s) are inserted in Manuals or present during the certification phase.
+- 9.5.1 The document evaluation phase involves the detailed examination of all documentation and manuals provided by the applicant to establish that every aspect required by the regulations is included and adequately covered. - 9.5.2 Sequence of Events for Submission of Documents - 9.5.2.1 After reviewing/correcting documents/guidance material, etc, the applicant is required to bring the relevant manual (TPM, SM, MM for CAAM approval).
+Applicant is required to upload the all manuals, documents and guidance material on the Google Drive. - 9.5.2.2 The compliance checklist (Refer to Attachment E) may be used as reference to ensure that all information(s) are inserted in Manuals or present during the certification phase.
 These information provided to the CAAM will also assist the CAAM in processing the RPTO COA in a more expedient manner.
 Operator should submit as early as possible, a point-by point reply to the applicable requirement.
 Additional requirement may be specified by the CAAM when deemed necessary.